 Our achievements to date and ambitions for the year ahead

-The first Read Easy group was set up in Dorset in 2010 and there are currently (Spring 2019) 29 affiliated groups across South West and Central England, involving around 700 volunteers in total, either as Management Team Members, group Coordinators, or Reading Coaches.
+The first Read Easy group was set up in Dorset in 2010 and there are currently (spring 2019) 29 affiliated groups across England, involving around 750 volunteers in total, either as Management Team members, group Coordinators, or Reading Coaches.
 We have recently launched in the North West and have Pioneers working in Wythenshawe and Oldham, which are the beginnings of our efforts and outreach in this region.
-We will soon be operating in south Birmingham and we would like to be running 40 groups in total by the end of 2020.
+We will soon be operating in south Birmingham, Nottingham and Trafford.
+If we can attract sufficient funding in the year ahead, we hope to be running 40 groups in total by the end of 2020.

-In the year ahead, we also hope to gain funding for a London Regional Adviser, so that we can begin to launch further groups in the capital where there are undoubtedly many people needing one-to-one reading support.
-It is our intention to grow steadily across the UK in areas where the need is greatest.
+In the year ahead, we also hope to gain funding for two London Regional Advisers, so that we can begin to launch further groups in the capital where there are tens of thousands of adults needing one-to-one reading support.
+It is our intention to grow steadily across the UK in areas wherever the need is greatest.